rust-lang/unsafe-code-guidelines/active_discussion/representation.md

 As an example, a value of `&T` type can never be null -- therefore, `Option<&T>` can use null to represent `None`.

-### Safety invariant

-The "safety invariant" for each type defines what must hold whenever safe code has access to a type.

-This invariant must **at minimum** justify all the things that our type system allows without an `unsafe` keyword being required.

-For example, a value of `&T` must be dereferencable, since safe code could always choose to dereference it.

 ## Goals

 - Define what we guarantee about the layout of various types and the effect of `#[repr]` annotations.
-- Define the **safety requirements** of various types that safe code requires (and which unsafe code must uphold at the safe/unsafe boundary).
 - Define the **validity requirements** of various types that unsafe programmers must uphold at all times.
     - Also examine when/how we could dynamically check these requirements.